MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/map-data.md

 1. Follow the steps in [Use workspaces to connect to different customer service environments](use-workspaces.md) to connect to a Dynamics 365 environment.

-2. If the environment doesn't have an Incident entity, or if the environment has an Incident entity but it doesn’t contain enough required data, Customer Service Insights displays the **Map your data** screen.
+2. If the environment doesn't have a Case entity, or if the environment has a Case entity but it doesn’t contain enough required data, Customer Service Insights displays the **Map your data** screen.
 Select **Get started** to begin mapping your data.

    > ![Map your data](media/map-your-data.png)